Thanksgiving Leftovers? Try a Turkey Dressing Sandwich

 “These sandwiches are a staple around here,” says JoAnne Gregorich, whose family farms near La Motte in eastern Iowa, south of Dubuque.

-Turkey dressing sandwiches don’t just turn up only on Black Friday.
+Turkey dressing sandwiches don’t just turn after Thanksgiving.
 If you attend enough graduation parties, bridal showers or wedding receptions in parts of Eastern Iowa, there’s a good chance that turkey dressing sandwiches will be on the menu.
-This regional favorite is so ubiquitous that it’s highlighted in Distinctively DUBUQUE, a five-week seminar that welcomes newcomers to the Greater Dubuque area and showcases the culture, history and traditions that make the region unique.

 There often are no specific recipes for turkey dressing sandwiches, and every family takes their own twist on this local classic.
-While some turkey dressing sandwiches tend to be “starch on starch,” the Gregorich family prefers to go heavy on the turkey.
+The Gregorich family prefers to go heavy on the turkey.
 “I’d say I use about 95 percent turkey, along with a little stuffing and gravy,” says JoAnne, who adds that leftover cranberry sauce on the side is a good option.

 What if you pour gravy on top of a turkey dressing sandwich, similar to a hot beef sandwich?
 “That’s something different than a turkey dressing sandwich,” JoAnne confirms.